How do you measure a golf handicap?

 Posted on: 1 July

-New to golf and don’t really understand what a handicap is or why you need one?
+New to golf and don’t understand what a handicap is or why you need one?
 Don’t worry, we’re here to bring you up to speed!

 If you need help with getting your handicap, contact our friendly Golf Shop team.